Kaissabbegh/Kaissabbegh/README.md

 # 👋 Hi there!
-I'm Kais Sabbegh
+I'm Younes

 🎓 I'm a Master's student pursuing an **MSc in Computing in Artificial Intelligence** at Britts Imperial University College (UAE), with a passion for solving real-world problems using AI, machine learning, and full-stack web development.